FAQs

 By the time most students finish a year of Once instruction, they will have left the specialized orthography far behind and can read books that use standard serif fonts.

-Once does not use capital letters early in its early cycles.
+Once does not use capital letters in its early cycles.
 Capital letters appear in the first lesson of Skills and IMSE OG.
 How will this impact students who are learning to write a complete sentence?

 The fact that capital letters appear in the first lessons of EL and OG will not conflict with Once.
 It will provide spaced practice that students will benefit from.
 EL will teach students to start complete sentences with capital letters before Once does.
 Once will teach students to decode many complete sentences before EL does.